Campus Expansion

 • All students are invited to play and be part of a team at Parker.

-• The result is a very popular and committed sports program.
+• The result is a very popular and committed sports program with more than three-fourths of middle and high school students participating.

-• There is more demand for field time than daylight hours allow, and—because of the demands of the Illinois High School Association—the younger and less experienced students bear the brunt of limited field time.
-This is counter to the school's ethos.
+• There is more demand for field time than daylight hours allow, and varsity teams must play complete games in order to participate in Illinois High School Association play.
+Therefore, the younger and less experienced students are the ones who miss out on playing time.
+This is counter to the school’s ethos.

 • Lights would double playing time on the field in the fall and spring.

-• If the field light project moves forward, Parker will install nine new lights on public sidewalks along the south and east sides of the school campus.
+• If the field lighting project moves forward, Parker will install nine new exterior light fixtures to illuminate public sidewalks.

 • Pedestrians will be able to see further and more clearly.